House of Vasa: Opposition to Sigismund

-Polish-Swedish union
+Polish–Swedish union

 After the death of John III of Sweden, his son Sigismund succeeded to the throne of Sweden.
-Sigismund at that time was already the elected King of Poland (since 1587).
-Sigismund certainly valued the Swedish throne and upon learning about the death of his father, and the pretensions to the throne of his uncle, Duke Charles of Södermanland, he asked the Sejm (Polish parliament) for permission to leave the Commonwealth and go to Sweden, where he could secure the Swedish crown.
+Sigismund at that time was already the elected King of Poland and Grand Duke of Lithuania (since 1587).
+Sigismund certainly valued the Swedish throne and upon learning about the death of his father, and the pretensions to the throne of his uncle, Duke Charles of Södermanland, he asked the Sejm (Commonwealth's parliament) for permission to leave the Commonwealth and go to Sweden, where he could secure the Swedish crown.
 The Sejm gave him permission, and on 3 August 1593, Sigismund, accompanied by his wife, Anna of Habsburg, and other followers, departed for Sweden.

 The agreement of 19 February seemed to have calmed the situation; Sigismund was crowned in Uppsala Cathedral and became the king of Sweden.
 The Kingdom of Sweden was now in a personal union with Poland-Lithuania.
-In July, Sigismund left Sweden in the hands of the regency council and returned to Poland.
+In July, Sigismund left Sweden in the hands of the regency council and returned to the Commonwealth.
 Sweden was to be ruled jointly by the Privy Council of Sweden and Sigismund's uncle Duke Charles.

 Sigismund, however, reneged on his earlier promises, opening Catholic schools, and giving Catholics prominent posts.
 Charles in turn did not give up on acquiring the Swedish throne and pursued his own political agenda.
 The new Riksdag he summoned at Arboga in 1597 – again despite the King's orders – saw few participants, and only one from the Privy Council.
 Even so, Duke Charles did not achieve support for his military action, but initiated it nonetheless.
 Parts of southern Sweden were successfully taken.
-Several of the Privy Council members fled to Poland to convince Sigismund to take counteractions.
+Several of the Privy Council members fled to the Commonwealth to convince Sigismund to take counteractions.
 Sigismund sent a diplomatic mission, in an attempt to solve the conflict by negotiations.
 Charles at first looked ready to negotiate but in fact he was playing for time, trying to confirm his power at another Riksdag (in Arboga), recruiting peasants for his army, and isolating Sigismund's followers.